brson/rust-contract-comparison/blog/parity-ink.md

 > http://localhost:9615/metrics

-but it seems if I want a nice metrecs frontend I need to do some more work.
+but it seems if I want a nice metrics frontend I need to do some more work.

 Cool.